linkarkitektur/SpeckleLCA/README.md

 SpeckleLCA is a web app that connects to [Speckle](https://speckle.systems/) and allows for a simple forkflow to calculate LCA results for early phase design projects.
 The app is still in development and support [One Click LCA](https://www.oneclicklca.com/) as well as [LCAbyg](https://lcabyg.dk/en/) for now.

-There is a devoted slack for this project where you can chat with all collaborators, iospecklelcaapp.slack.com.
+There is a devoted [Slack](iospecklelcaapp.slack.com) workspace for this project where you can chat with all collaborators.
 Discussion regarding direct functionality, bug reports etc should be done in the discussions here on github.

 ## How to run it